vanbroup/documents/output/CS.md

 8. The Issuing CA's or Subordinate CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository; or
 9. Revocation is required by the Issuing CA's Certificate Policy and/or Certification Practice Statement.

 ### 4.9.2 Who can request revocation

-The Subscriber, RA, or Issuing CA can initiate revocation.
-Additionally, Subscribers, Relying Parties, Application Software Suppliers, and other third parties may submit Certificate Problem Reports informing the issuing CA of reasonable cause to revoke the certificate.

-### 4.9.2 Who can request revocation